sourcefrog/cargo-mutants/book/src/mutants-out.md

 These files are incrementally updated while cargo-mutants runs, so other programs can read them to follow progress.

-There is generally no reason to include this directory in version control, so it is recommended that you add `/mutants.out*` to your `.gitignore` file.
+There is generally no reason to include this directory in version control, so it is recommended that you add `/mutants.out*` to your `.gitignore` file or equivalent.
 This will exclude both `mutants.out` and `mutants.out.old`.